DHTMLX/gantt-docs/data/desktop/tree_column.md

 gantt.open("p_1"); /*!*/
 ~~~

-- To close a branch task, use the api/gantt_close.md method:
+- To close a task branch, use the api/gantt_close.md method:

 ~~~js
 var tasks = {